msaroufim/Myblog/_posts/2019-01-17-my-favorite-books-of-2018.md

 Last year, my two favorite books were surpringly not textbooks.
 The first one was [Leonardo Da Vinci](https://www.amazon.com/Leonardo-Vinci-Walter-Isaacson/dp/1501139150/ref=sr_1_1?ie=UTF8&qid=1547762166&sr=8-1&keywords=da+vinci+isaacson) the biography of the famous inventor and painter by Walter Isaacson and the second was [Bad Blood](https://www.amazon.com/dp/B078VW3VM7/ref=chrt_bk_rd_nf_12_ci_lp) an investigative report on the shenanigans of a silicon valley startup called Theranos.

 The reason I'm bringing up these two books is because usually after reading a great book I'm willed into action.
 Especially in the case of biographies, I find that it's easier to learn from others' experiences.
-I ended both books with a strong sense of purpose and I'm sharing my learnings below.

 ## Leonardo Da Vinci